PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 %matplotlib widget
 ```

-Using the keyword `equal_aspect_ratio`, we can decide whether we want to stretch the plot to fix the cubic box size (`False`)
+Using the keyword `axis_scales`, we can decide whether we want to avoid stretching the framework (`(1,1,1)`)
-or whether deforming the framework should be avoided beyond affine transformations (`True`).
+or whether we want to transform the framework to a different aspect ratio.
 The other possible keywords can be found in the corresponding API reference: {meth}`~.Framework.plot3D`.

 ```{code-cell} ipython3